 Those of us in the age 40+ demographic know how it feels to begin to have trouble with small print, finding the need to start wearing reading glasses, increasing the font size on our electronic devices, or holding books at arm’s length to try and eliminate blurring.
-Growing older and becoming challenged with vision changes in many cases go hand in hand; however, a problem that is lesser known for seniors is the increased potential for eye injury.
+Growing older and becoming challenged with vision changes in many cases go hand in hand; however, a problem that is lesser-known for seniors is the increased potential for eye injury which emphasizes the importance of getting an annual senior eye exam.

 During Eye Injury Prevention Month this July, it’s an ideal time to take a closer look at this issue and take preventative steps.
 It may surprise you to learn that hospitalizations because of eye trauma in individuals over age 65 are increasingly common from an unexpected source: falls.
 In fact, a recent report estimates that older adults who had fallen accounted for 82% of the 18% increase in eye injury hospitalizations during the period 2001 – 2014.
 Not only that, but approximately 50 % of all eye injuries in seniors happen where they should be safest: right at home.